stlankes/stlankes.github.io/_posts/2014-06-16-AVX-isnt-always-faster-than-SEE.md

 This behavior surprised me.
 However, it is extremely simple to solve the performance issues.
 Intel already described the solution in its 1999 document *Increasing the Accuracy of the Results from the Reciprocal and Reciprocal Square Root Instructions using the Newton-Raphson Method*.
-In principle, we have to estimate the reciprocal of (1+x*x) with the instruction vrcpps, which is extremely fast.
+In principle, we have to estimate the reciprocal of (1 + x * x) with the instruction `vrcpps`, which is extremely fast.
 However, the result is only accurate in the 12 most significant bits of the mantissa, which is not accurate enough to get single-precision floating-point numbers -- and our aim is to get double-precision.
 With the  Newton-Raphson Method we are able to increase the precision.
-In our case, the iterative method has the following iteration loop, where x1 represents the new and more accurate value, x0 the value of the previous cycle or in the first pass the initial value from vrcpps, and d the double-precision result of (1 + x*x):
+In our case, the iterative method has the following iteration loop, where x1 represents the new and more accurate value, x0 the value of the previous cycle or in the first pass the initial value from vrcpps, and d the double-precision result of (1 + x * x):

 	x1 = x0 * (2 – d * x0) = 2 * x0 – d * x0 * x0

-To get a double-precision result of 1/(1+x*x), we have to run through the iterative loop twice.
+To get a double-precision result of 1/(1 + x * x), we have to run through the iterative loop twice.
 Consequently, we have to replace line 36 of the above AVX code by the following lines:

 {% highlight nasm %}